devhawala/dodo/chs-config-files.md

 contradicts the specification, but creates the data in the example...)
 _optional_, _default_: `true`

+- `authSkipTimestampChecks`
+setting this parameter to `true` will suppress the timestamp verification steps when verifying strong keys for authentication, allowing to logon to services even if clocks are not synchronized for all machines on the network.
+(this parameter is intended to be used with DarkStar, which has network support since version 1.0.0.1, but possibly has deviating time settings depending on the timezone resp. settings for the hosting OS)
+_optional_, _default_: `false`

 Remark: If `startChsAndAuthServices` is `true`, then specifying the optional command line parameter `-dumpchs` will dump the content of the Clearinghouse database loaded from the configuration files.